aloicerains/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 * 5-strstr.c: Function locates substring and return pointer
 * 7-print_chessboard.c: Prints a chessboard array
 * 8-print_diagsums.c: Prints the sums of both diagonals
+* 100-set_string.c: Sets the value of the pointer to char